 The indoor air quality (IAQ) of your building is critical to the health of your occupants.
 Due to the risk of air contamination from COVID-19 and other pathogens, it is more important than ever to test air quality.

-Besides the coronavirus, the following contaminants could also be in a building:
+The following contaminants could be in a building:

 - Waste from unwanted pests

 - MRSA (Methicillin-resistant Staphylococcus aureus)

 - COVID-19 virus (99.4% effective – tests concluded in June 2020)